khalednegm/jumiatask-FE/README.md

-npm install and then npm start open "http://localhost:3000" to view project
+npm install and then npm start.
+Open "http://localhost:3000" to view project